-What started it all was a bad limp and I could not remember if I actually flipped over my ankle or if I heard it make a snapping sound when the pain started.
+What started it all was a bad limp, and I couldn’t remember if I actually flipped over my ankle or if I heard it make a snapping sound when the pain started.
 It was summer, I was wearing ballerinas all the time and my belief was that indeed my left foot went over on itself, but when I started limping more and more as time went on, the worse the pain became.
 I had to get off the staircase bum-wise because I was not able to stand on my left leg anymore.
 So off I hopped to hospital… in came a cute orthopedic gent in A&E and out I went with a phone number.
-Unfortunately not his but that of the physiotherapy department instead, and the order that I needed to see them as soon as possible.
+Unfortunately it wasn’t his mobile phone number but that of the physiotherapy department instead, and I was ordered to see them as soon as possible.

-‘Fair play,’ I thought, ‘worst-case scenario they would have to cut off my foot, replace it with an un-flappable one and off I’d ride into the sunset.’
-No such luck though… One physiotherapist said it was my old Achilles tendon playing up (I had gathered that much by myself already); another one thought it was a severe inflammation in the ankle itself.
-That I did not expect to hear because my long history of foot-trouble was already long enough.
+‘Fair play,’ I thought, ‘worst-case scenario: they would have to cut off my foot, replace it with an un-flappable one and off I’d ride into the sunset.’
+No such luck though.
+One physiotherapist said it was my old Achilles tendon playing up (I had gathered that much by myself already); another one thought it was a severe inflammation in the ankle itself.
+The latter, now that I did not expect to hear because my long history of foot-trouble was already long enough.

-It was so painful I felt like knocking the physiotherapist on the chin with my heel and even a very light touch would send me up the walls and into the candelabra.
-Different approaches were used trying to settle the inflammation at every physio session but after 3 months, I was still in a lot of pain despite doing home exercises, wearing special bandages and other medical equipment.
+It was that painful I felt like knocking the physiotherapist on the chin with my heel, and even a very light touch would send me up the walls and into the candelabra.
+Different approaches were used trying to settle the inflammation at every physio session, but after 3 months, I was still in a lot of pain despite doing home exercises, wearing special bandages and other medical equipment.
 Since I have a neurological autoimmune illness however, my body needs a lot more time to heal itself, and I was not going to take another 6 months of limping.
-My left foot and I became enemies, and that was a fair representation of our now-unexciting relationship.
+My left foot and I became enemies, and that was and still is a fair representation of our now-unexciting relationship.

-Did I hear right?
+Did I hear right?!
 Was that Dr Martens‘ name I heard?
 Er… really?
 Sure?
-I thought I heard the bells toll in Italy because spiritual intervention had finally happened!
+I thought I heard the bells toll in Rome because spiritual intervention had finally happened!
 Did I love that style?
-Well do I ever… ev-er!!
+Well do I ever… Ev-er!!
 Of course I did!
 I have always been interested in an alternative dress sense because I have my own identity and I don’t want to look like everyone else (Ssshhhh… I know… Little Miss Sunshine wants to shi-shi-shine big time!)

 Now I think of buying the dark cherry coloured 20-eye boots, just to smack some more punch in my wardrobe and dress sense.
 Because if any pair of shoes or boots are worth it, the iconic Dr. Martens tall boots definitely are!